beelit94/tsplk-infra/README.md

 It is a command line tool that could let you create a Splunk environment for testing.

-The purpose of this tool is that for QA/DEV could get a testable Splunk without knowing Vagrant, AWS, Salt, Terraform.
+The purpose of this tool is that for QA/DEV could get a testable Splunk ASAP.

 # Installation